Cost to Replace a Toilet

 £50

-If you are planning to have your old or defective toilet replaced, it is not just about choosing from a large number of new toilet models available, but also about installing the new toilet professionally.
+If you are planning to have your old or defective toilet replaced, it isn't just about choosing from a selection of models available, but also about installing the new toilet professionally.
 Wall thickness, mounting height and the correct connections of the inlet and outlet pipes play a decisive role.

 While getting your toilet fitted, you may find that you need to employ additional tradesmen to decorate, retile or re-grout your current tiles in the bathroom.